Deforestation in Brazil's Amazon falls nearly 10% in May

 This year through the end of May, land clearing in the Amazon fell 31% compared to the same five months of 2022, according to Inpe data.

+Despite the falling destruction in the Amazon, deforestation in Brazil's Cerrado - a savannah biome that borders the rainforest - surged 83% in May compared with the previous year.

+"May brought encouraging numbers for the Amazon, but unprecedented destruction for the Cerrado," said WWF-Brasil's head of restoration and conservation, Edegar de Oliveira.
+The savannah is under "heavy pressure" from the agricultural sector, he added.

-On Monday, his administration outlined an action plan aiming to eliminate illegal deforestation in the rainforest by 2030, which includes boosting intelligence and satellite imagery to track criminal activity, regularization of land titles and the use of a rural registry to monitor correct management of forests considered vital for slowing the catastrophic effects of fossil fuel-driven climate change.
+On Monday, Lula's administration outlined an action plan aiming to eliminate illegal deforestation in the rainforest by 2030, which involves boosting intelligence and satellite imagery, regularizing land titles and a rural registry to monitor management of forests considered vital for slowing the catastrophic effects of fossil fuel-driven climate change.

+His environmental agenda, however, met setbacks last week, when lawmakers approved a bill curtailing the powers of the country's environment and Indigenous affairs ministries.

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))